You’re not alone if you’re a Nevada resident seeking debt relief.

 Supplemental Nutrition Assistance Program (SNAP): This program can help low-income households receive the food they need for a nutritional diet.
 Call them at (800) 992-0900.

 Nevada Child Care Development Fund: Nevada offers child care, job training, and education subsidies to families in need.

-Nevada Legal Services: Whether you’re currently dealing with a legal issue or think you might need help later, there are various free and low-cost legal services available.
+Nevada Legal Services: Whether you’re currently dealing with a legal issue or think you might need help later, various free and low-cost legal services are available.
 Many of these services are geared towards state residents, but there are also those designed to help immigrants and migrants.

 Temporary Assistance for Needy Families (TANF): TANF offers financial aid in the form of child care, transportation, cash assistance, and more to low-income families with children.
 It also provides job training.